Imran-imtiaz48/University-Database-System/README.md

 END;
 ```

-This schema and set of procedures should cover a broad range of functionalities for the university database management system.
-Adjustments and additions can be made based on specific needs and requirements.
+This schema and set of procedures are designed to cover a wide range of functionalities for the university database management system.
+Adjustments and additions can be made to accommodate specific needs and requirements.